haproxytech/kubernetes-ingress/documentation/README.md

   > :construction: this is only available from next version, currently available in dev build

-  value is the path of a secret containing a client certificate that haproxy can provide during a SSL communication with backend servers via *crt* directive.
+  Specifies the path of a secret containing a client certificate that HAProxy can provide during SSL communication with the backend servers via the HAProxy `crt` directive.

   Available on:  `service`  `configmap`  `ingress`